 - Local Derby – Brisbane v Brisbane provides many corporate, networking, sponsorship, community activities that don’t currently exist

-- A Bombers Community Program, with $1 million annually spent on engaging the community through a wide range of activities as well as another $1 million annually on development of Rugby League players from juniors through to Elite squads.
+- A Community Program, with a targeted $1 million to be spent annually spent on engaging the community through a wide range of activities as well as another $1 million annually on development of Rugby League players from juniors through to Elite squads.

 We have been very strategic in our identification of grass roots support opportunities.
-We understand that there are limited funds and while a proposed increase in funding from Television Rights from 2018 will assist greatly, it won’t be the all-saving grace.
-We want to have two to three Queensland Cup clubs under our banner so that we can provide financial and off-field support as well as the Sunshine Coast Rugby League (both the Sea Eagles in the state competition and the Sunshine Coast Rugby League) given the tremendous support base for Rugby League – we believe we can have the strongest impact with teams not currently aligned with an NRL side.
+We understand that there are limited funds and while a proposed increase in funding from Television Rights from 2023 will assist greatly, it won’t be the all-saving grace.
+We want to have two to three Queensland Cup clubs under our banner so that we can provide financial and off-field support – we believe we can have the strongest impact with teams not currently aligned with an NRL side.
 The Titans have the Southern and Western corridor aligned with their team, the Broncos have a solid-portion of the Brisbane-based Queensland Cup Clubs – we want to be able to align with clubs not currently receiving as much support as they would like, including the areas aforementioned.It is proven in our research that there is easily room for another team in Brisbane.
 The Broncos have a tremendous supporter base and it is demonstrated that while they have a large number of supporters in Brisbane, there are more than enough potential fans based in Brisbane who are ready to get on board with a second-team, should it be added into the NRL.
 Part of our long-term planning is to ensure we don’t impact the Broncos – they are by far the most supported team in the NRL and for the proposed new team to provide a strong value proposition to the NRL, we need to ensure we’re not impacting their market, but rather, draw on corporate and public support outside of their current catchment.

 There are currently a number of shareholders in place should the Brisbane Bombers be granted an NRL License.
 No single person would hold a majority ownership of the club.
 As with a number of successful NRL clubs, the Brisbane Bombers would be a privately owned business with a mandate to facilitate the growth of Rugby League across the community through to junior players to the Elite level whilst maintaining the integrity of the Bid through a focus on: Community, Integrity, Sustainability, Success.